Ski Super Course (Split Weekend)

 - Based out of Whistler, we are part of the Coast Mountain Range with a variety of backcountry destinations, varied snowpacks and expansive mountain terrain to teach this course.

 This comprehensive course is designed to provide backcountry skiers & riders with a full complement of skills necessary to undertake every facet of the sport.
 Core skills are backcountry ski technique, route selection, track setting, glacier travel, rescue systems, ski mountaineering, glacier skiing, tree skiing and avalanche hazard mitigation.

-Each day will end at approximately 4:30pm with a debrief of the day and discussion of the next day's objectives, including creating a trip plan.
+Each day will start at 8:15am end at approximately 4:30pm with a debrief of the day and discussion of the next day's objectives, including creating a trip plan.

 - Rock climbing shoes

 We recommend getting familiar with your own gear but we are happy to provide the gear if you let us know what you need.

 Plan ahead, check the weather forecast, and dress accordingly.